Online Causal Inference for Advertising in Real-Time Bidding Auctions

-The advertiser's inference goal specifically is to estimate a set of \textit{conditional average treatment effects} (\textit{CATE}s) in which exposure to the ad is the treatment, where $CATE(x)$ $=$ $\mathbb{E}_{1,0}\left[Y(1)-Y(0)\middle\vert x\right]$.
-The $CATE$s represent heterogeneity in the average treatment effect of the ad across subsets of users spanned by $x$.
-The subscripts ``$1,0$'' on the expectation operator in the $CATE$ explicitly indicate that the expectation is taken with respect to the conditional distribution of $Y(1)$ and $Y(0)$ on $x$, about which the advertiser has uncertainty.
-The advertiser needs to estimate this object because she does not have complete knowledge of the distribution of potential outcomes $Y(1)$ and $Y(0)$ conditional on $x$.
-Therefore, achieving the inference goal requires the collection of data informative of this distribution.
+The advertiser's inference goal is to estimate conditional average treatment effects, in which exposure to the ad is the treatment.
+We denote them by $ATE(x)=\mathbb{E}\left[Y(1)-Y(0)\middle\vert x\right]$.
+The advertiser needs to estimate this object because they do not have complete knowledge of the distribution of the potential outcomes, $Y(1)$ and $Y(0)$, given $x$.
+Thus, achieving the inference goal requires the collection of data informative of this distribution.